5gif/www/story.md

 ---
 layout: article
-title: story
+title: My First story
 ---
 # Story page

-This page tells you a little bit about me.
+This page tells you a little bit about 5gif